We offer a variety of solutions for seniors.

 There are different parts of Medicare that help cover specific services:

 Part A covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.

 Want to enroll in Medicare Part B?

 Part B covers certain doctors’ services, outpatient care, medical supplies, and some preventive services.

 Medicare Prescription Drug Plan (Part D).
-These plans (sometimes called “PDPs”) add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.
+These plans (sometimes called “PDPs” short for Prescription Drug Plan) add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.

 Some Medigap policies also offer coverage for services that Original Medicare doesn’t cover, like medical care when you travel outside the U.S. If you have Original Medicare and you buy a Medigap policy, Medicare will pay its share of the medicare-approved amount for covered health care costs.
 Then your Medigap policy pays its share.

 A Medigap policy is different from a Medicare Advantage Plan.
 Those plans are ways to get Medicare benefits, while a Medigap policy only supplements your Original Medicare benefits.